-- SolarWinds Server and Application Monitor (SAM) (FREE TRIAL) A server monitor that covers Dell PowerEdge servers, HP ProLiant servers, IBM eServer xSeries servers, Dell PowerEdge Blade racks, HP BladeSystem enclosures, Microsoft Windows Server, and VMware vSphere hypervisors.
+- SolarWinds Server & Application Monitor (SAM) EDITOR’S CHOICE A server monitor that covers Dell PowerEdge servers, HP ProLiant servers, IBM eServer xSeries servers, Dell PowerEdge Blade racks, HP BladeSystem enclosures, Microsoft Windows Server, and VMware vSphere hypervisors.
+Start 30-day free trial.

-- ManageEngine Applications Manager (FREE TRIAL) This applications monitor also covers server health and gives live statuses on CPU utilization, disk performance and capacity, memory usage and I/O performance.
+- ManageEngine Applications Manager This applications monitoring software also covers server health and gives live statuses on CPU utilization, disk performance and capacity, memory usage, and I/O performance.

 - Server Density This tool monitors onsite and cloud-based servers; it covers Linux and Windows onsite servers and AWS, or Azure-based cloud servers.